 If you or a loved one has suffered severe neck injuries in an accident that was caused by another person's negligent action, you have the legal right to file a claim for monetary compensation.
 Our experienced personal injury lawyers are dedicated to helping injured clients obtain full compensation for their injuries.
 Call us today at (916) 921-6400 for free, friendly advice about your legal options.Neck Hematomas: Symptoms and Treatments

 - Signs and Symptoms of a Throat or Neck Hematoma

 - Which Structures are at Risk in a Neck Hematoma?

-- Obvious area of increased focal swelling about the neck.
+- An obvious area of increased focal swelling about the neck

 - Decreased level of consciousness

-Color flow Doppler ultrasonography can show areas of stagnant and flowing blood within the neck.
-In some cases, this is not enough and neck angiography must be done to show where the bleeding is coming from.
-Because the neck is so vascular with large arteries and veins, the hematomas tend to be quite large with ongoing bleeding that require surgical intervention to stop the bleeding before there is compression of major structures in the neck.
+Since the neck is so vascular with large arteries and veins, the hematomas tend to be quite large with ongoing bleeding that requires surgical intervention to stop the bleeding before there is compression of major structures in the neck.
 Contrast studies of the esophagus can show if it is being impeded upon by a large hematoma.

-In some cases laryngoscopy, pharygoscopy, bronchoscopy or esophagoscopy can be performed to see where there are active areas of bleeding, hematoma formation or disruptions of the larynx, esophagus, trachea or major bronchi.
+In some cases laryngoscopy, pharyngoscopy, bronchoscopy or esophagoscopy can be performed to see where there are active areas of bleeding, hematoma formation or disruptions of the larynx, esophagus, trachea or major bronchi.